zkarthik/karthik/index.md

 ### About

 My name is Karthik Shanmugam.
 I am a technology enthusiast with business acumen, wisdom seeker, lifelong learner.
 I try my best to learn and incorporate the best practices and frameworks to be used at workplaces across different levels.
 I have been leading three strong team which built habit-forming, end to end technology solutions with great customer experience at scale.
-I keep Transparency, Effective Communication and expectations setting back and forth at the highest priority.
+Being transparent, Effective Communication and expectations setting back and forth are my highest priority.

 ```markdown
 Syntax highlighted code block